zsaikaly/Kokoro-FastAPI/README.md

 2. Start the service:

     - Using Docker Compose (Full setup including UI):
         ```bash
         cd docker/gpu # OR
         # cd docker/cpu # Run this or the above
         docker compose up --build
         ```
+      Once started:
+      - The API will be available at http://localhost:8880
+      - The UI can be accessed at http://localhost:7860

-   - OR running the API alone using Docker (model + voice packs baked in):
+    - OR run the API alone using Docker (model + voice packs baked in):
         ```bash
         docker run -p 8880:8880 ghcr.io/remsky/kokoro-fastapi-cpu:latest # CPU
         docker run --gpus all -p 8880:8880 ghcr.io/remsky/kokoro-fastapi-gpu:latest # Nvidia GPU

         # Minified versions are available with `:latest-slim` tag, though it is a first test and may not be functional
         ```

+3. Running the UI Docker Service:

+    - If you only want to run the Gradio web interface separately and connect it to an existing API service:
+      ```bash
+      docker run -p 7860:7860 \
+        -e API_HOST=<api-hostname-or-ip> \
+        -e API_PORT=8880 \
+        ghcr.io/remsky/kokoro-fastapi-ui:v0.1.0
+      ```

+      - Replace `<api-hostname-or-ip>` with:
+        - `kokoro-tts` if the UI container is running in the same Docker Compose setup.
+        - `localhost` if the API is running on your local machine.

-2. Run locally as an OpenAI-Compatible Speech Endpoint
+4. Run locally as an OpenAI-Compatible Speech Endpoint
     ```python
     from openai import OpenAI
     client = OpenAI(